ibbsinn/CodeAlpha_Secure_Coding_Review/README.md

 This is the third task assigned to me by CodeAlpha.
 Make sure to have the follwing libraries installed. flask, Flask, render_template, Response, cv2 , numpy, os, csv, time and datetime are the libraries that should be installed before hand.
+It is to be noted that the html file should be opened parallel to the python file.